What next for Hearts after Hampden heartache?

 Can European finances cement third?

-Hearts' third-place finish, plus progression to the Scottish Cup final, ensure they will enter Europa League qualifying at the play-off round.
+Hearts' third-place finish, plus progression to the Scottish Cup final, ensures they will enter Europa League qualifying at the play-off round.

-It will be a tough task to navigate past that but, even if they lose, they will fall into the Conference League and become the first non-Old Firm side since Aberdeen in 2008 to play European group stage football.
+It will be a tough task to navigate past that but, even if they lose, they will fall into the Conference League and become the first non-Old Firm side since Aberdeen in 2008 to play European group-stage football.

 Participation in that earns a club over £2m, with TV revenue, gate receipts and further bonuses potentially doubling that.